rebecavalverde/help-docs/docs/en/editor/index.md

 ---
-title: Flat - Music Notation Software - Help
+title: Online Music Notation Software - Get started
 description: Get help and learn how to use our music notation software and its online music score editor
 nav: editor
 pid: editor